Pompano Beach Prenuptial & Postnuptial Agreements Lawyer

 Prenuptial and Postnuptial Agreements in Trust and Probate Matters

 A prenuptial or postnuptial agreement is a written contract entered into by engaged or married couples that governs specific matters related to the couple’s financial and other arrangements, effective upon their marriage.
 This kind of agreement can have varied and complex implications from an estate and trust standpoint.
-Board Certified Pompano Beach trust & estate litigation lawyer Mark R. Manceri can help you enforce or challenge such agreements in a dispute related to probate or trust matters.
+Board Certified Pompano Beach prenuptial & postnuptial agreements lawyer Mark R. Manceri can help you enforce or challenge such agreements in a dispute related to probate or trust matters.

 Prenuptial and Postnuptial Agreements